Max B: Allegations of blackballing

 Together with his producers Dame Grease and Young Los, newfound partner French Montana, and mixtape DJ's Big Mike and Lazy K, Max B had garnered a sizeable underground movement that pushed his music online and throughout the North Eastern region.
-Particularly noteworthy since, throughout their stint Max B and French would allege being "blackballed" by radio and media.
+Particularly noteworthy since, throughout their stint Max B, SBG, and French would allege being "blackballed" by radio and media.
 In a September 25, 2008, video on WSHH, they would go on to accuse Jim Jones for using his influence to further dissuade labels and websites from covering the rappers.

 As a response to being blackballed, the two would rely on grassroots and online methods of promotion.
 French Montana – who had a background in Cocaine City – and Max B, would utilize outlets such as street DVDs and hip hop websites to promote themselves and their respective projects.
 Since the early-2000s, street DVDs had emerged as a lucrative underground medium providing a "behind the scenes" look into the business and politics of major and upcoming rappers.
 By the late 2000s, websites such as WSHH and others would take on the same spot; consequently, marking the decline of street DVDs as an outdated and non-lucrative format.